Experimental Design, Profiling, and Performance/Energy Optimization

 Plot Example - Summary

-HPC is a scientific endeavour; data analysis and plotting are essential.
+HPC is a scientific endeavour; data analysis and plotting are first class citizens.

 • Plots drive decisions